Duke Financing Obligation

 |Duke Financing Obligation [Abstract]|

-On November 28, 2018, in consideration for consenting to the Company selling the 615,000 Cells to Duke, which served as collateral for Arosa for their Loan Agreement, the Company entered into a Limited Consent, Waiver and Release pursuant to which the Company issued Arosa 2,000,000 shares of common stock and restruck the exercise price of warrants previously issued to $1.25 per share.
+On November 28, 2018, in consideration for consenting to the Company selling the Cells to Duke, which served as collateral for Arosa the Loan Agreement, the Company entered into a Limited Consent, Waiver and Release with Arosa pursuant to which the Company issued Arosa 2,000,000 shares of common stock and restruck the exercise price of warrants previously issued to Arosa to $1.25 per share.
+In addition, while the Arosa Loan remains outstanding, the exercise price of the Arosa Warrants will be restruck to equal the price of any equity issued by the Company, including the issuance of any common stock purchase warrants or other derivative convertible securities, if the issuing price of such securities is less than $1.25.